 - Does your child have unexplained diarrhea, vomiting, or rashes?

-If you answered yes to any of these questions, a St. Jude clinical staff member needs to examine your child before you allow him to be near other St. Jude patients.
+If you answered “yes” to any of these questions, a St. Jude clinical staff member needs to examine your child before you allow the child near other St. Jude patients.

-St. Jude has an isolation area in the Ambulatory Care Unit (ACU) for children who have illnesses that could spread to others.
+St. Jude has an isolation area in the Ambulatory Care Unit (ACU) for children who have illnesses that are highly contagious, such as chickenpox.
 The isolation rooms have negative pressure air-handling systems.
 Negative pressure helps keep the air in the isolation room from flowing outside the room and possibly into other areas of the hospital.
 In this way, the system helps prevent the spread of airborne infections to other patients.
 For this air-handling system to work well, the door to each isolation room must be kept closed.
-Not all patients with an illness that could be spread to others need to be seen in negative pressure rooms.
+Not all patients with illnesses that could be spread to others need to be seen in negative pressure rooms.

 Scheduling an isolation visit

-If you are staying in St. Jude housing, you may be assigned an isolation room, where your child will not be around other patients.
-This means you and your child might have to leave the room that you were assigned before isolation started.
+If you are staying in St. Jude housing and your child is on restrictive isolation precautions, you may be assigned an isolation room, where your child will not be around other patients.
+This means you and your child might have to leave the room you were assigned before isolation started.
 You might be moved to a new room or to another housing facility.
 For certain types of infections, your child will be admitted to an inpatient isolation room.
-A Patient Services staff member will explain this process to you.
+A Housing and Patient Services staff member will explain this process to you.

-If the doctor orders isolation for your child, please go to Patient Services as soon as you can to arrange your housing and transportation needs.
-You will return to regular lodging when your child’s doctor writes an order to stop isolation.
+If the doctor orders restrictive isolation precautions for your child, please call Housing and Patient Services at 901-595-4501 as soon as you can to arrange your housing and transport needs.
+You will return to regular lodging when your child’s doctor writes an order to stop restrictive isolation precautions.

 Arriving at the hospital

 The isolation entrance has a set of double doors with glass windows.
 A sign to the right of those doors says, “Isolation Entrance.”
 The automatic doors open to a small waiting area.
-After you enter this waiting area, you need to call your child’s primary clinic, so a staff member can open the second set of doors and take you to an isolation room.
-On weekends and after 5 p.m.
-Monday through Friday, you should call extension 2441 to open the second set of doors.
+After you enter this waiting area, you need to call your child’s primary clinic.
+Then, a staff member can open the second set of doors and take you to an isolation room.
+On weekends and holidays, and after 5 p.m.
+Monday through Friday, you should call the Medicine Room at extension 2441 to let them know you are at the Isolation Entrance.
 If you do not get an answer, call extension 4444 for help.
 These telephone numbers are posted beside the telephone, which is located just inside the door on the left wall.

 Another isolation entrance is located on the south side of the Kmart St. Jude Life Center, where the driveway passes the front of the building and goes to the patient parking lot.
-The entrance has a single glass door and after you enter, you can use the telephone to call a staff member to help you.
-You may be asked by a staff member to use this entrance if your child needs to be seen in this building.
+The entrance has a single glass door.
+After you enter, you can use the telephone to call a staff member to help you.
+A staff member may ask you to use this entrance if your child needs to be seen in this building.

-If your child is being isolated because of a suspected virus, please clean your hands and your child’s hands often to prevent the spread of infection to yourself, your family members, and other St. Jude patients.
+No matter what type of isolation precautions your child needs, please clean your hands and your child’s hands often.
+This helps prevent the spread of infection to yourself, your family members, and other St. Jude patients.
 For some infections, the staff might ask you to use soap and water instead of alcohol-based hand cleaners.
-This is because not all bacteria are killed by alcohol.
+Not all bacteria are killed by alcohol.
 Sometimes rubbing your hands with soap and water is the only way to remove certain germs.